NeurIPS 2025 Workshop on AI for Music:

 Where Creativity Meets Computation

-December 6 or 7 @ San Diego Convention Center
+December 7 @ Room 27, San Diego Convention Center

 Contact: aiformusicworkshop@gmail.com